Thyssenkrupp, Kloeckner in talks over co-operation in materials trading: sources

 This has mainly been driven by CEO Gisbert Ruehl, who as recently as three weeks ago said he was regularly meeting with Thyssenkrupp boss Guido Kerkhoff and would be open to taking a minority stake in Thyssenkrupp’s materials trading division.

-Kerkhoff, under pressure after a fourth profit warning on his watch sent the group’s shares to a 16-year low, has put a deal to buy Kloeckner & Co at the center of a turnaround plan he is working on, Handelsblatt said.
+Kerkhoff, who must deliver after a fourth profit warning on his watch sent the group’s shares to a 16-year low, has put a deal to buy Kloeckner & Co at the center of a turnaround plan he is working on, Handelsblatt said.

-The report also said that Thyssenkrupp was considering buying smaller steelmaker Salzgitter (SZGG.DE), sending its shares 2.2% higher.
+The report also said that Thyssenkrupp was considering buying smaller steelmaker Salzgitter (SZGG.DE), sending its shares 1.5% higher.
+Salzgitter CEO Heinz Joerg Fuhrmann has in the past not fully ruled out that a deal might emerge one day.

 Thyssenkrupp in May unveiled a major restructuring, effectively looking for partners for its business divisions, including Materials Services, where it could sell a minority stake to a strategic partner.